 Previously, we published an interview with local SEO expert David Mihm on our SEO blog.
-As a lot of you liked this interview, David and Yoast decided to join forces and publish a series of posts about Local SEO.
-In this series, David will go over the various aspects that contribute to your local rankings.
+As a lot of you liked this interview, David and Yoast decided to join forces and publish a series of posts about local SEO.
+In this series, David will go over the various local SEO aspects that contribute to your local rankings.
 Take it away, David!

 For the last nine years, I curated and published the annual Local Search Ranking Factors survey.
 Experts from around the world ranked the tactics to SEO success for their – and their clients’ – businesses in this survey.
 The survey results have become a starting point for many small businesses and marketers, as they learn about how to get their business more exposure on Google.
 This year, Darren Shaw of Whitespark took over data collection and analysis and published the results on the Moz blog.

 The evolution of local search results

 Since I conducted the first survey, the local search landscape has changed a lot.
 To give you a sense, back in June 2008, the first Android mobile phone hadn’t even been released yet.